dmbarbour/Sirea/README.md

         readFile "foo.txt" >>> bdelay 0.1 >>> bfmap foo >>> writeFile "foo.txt"

 This behavior presumably models a 10Hz cycle that continuously reads and writes the same file assuming there are no filesystem errors or write conflicts.
 The frequency determined by `bdelay 0.1` - each cycle delays 0.1 seconds.
-This delay is *logical*, but Sirea applies a choking mechanism such that it delays update once it runs a few cycles ahead of stability.
-Logical cycles will ultimately result in corresponding thread scheduler frequencies (albeit, only loosely aligned).
+This delay is *logical* (i.e. the thread is not paused), but ultimately results in a corresponding wall-clock delays and thread frequencies.

 *Note:* RDP developers are not encouraged to use cyclic feedback.
 It is possible, and sometimes unavoidable (due to unknown dependencies in open systems), but feedback is difficult to control and reason about.
 Fine-grained resources, e.g. using separate state resources for requests and results, can help avoid cycles.